Quantifying and Improving the Robustness of Retrieval-Augmented Language Models Against Spurious Features in Grounding Data: Experiments

 \subsection{Mitigating Spurious Features}

 \paragraph{Can Scaling up Model Size Solve the Problem?} To investigate the impact of parameter scale on RAG robustness, we gradually increase the size of LLM-based readers (Qwen2.5 series, ranging from 0.5B to 72B) and evaluate their robustness across five types of spurious features.
 As illustrated in Figure \ref{fig:scale}, the robustness rate for all spurious features shows a relatively upward trend as the model size increases.
 However, when we further scale the model from 32B to 72B, the RR undergoes a significant decline (except for format and meta).
+Interestingly, for meta perturbations, while RALMs demonstrate strong robustness across all scales, their performance receives little to no benefit from scaling up.
 These findings suggest that although scaling up model size can enhance robustness to some extent, it fails to fundamentally eliminate sensitivity to spurious features.

 \paragraph{Are Existing Prompting Methods Effective?} We evaluate whether methods developed to improve the robustness of RALMs against explicit noise can generalize to spurious features.
 Previous work, such as Chain-of-Note (CON)~\cite{yu2023chain}, aims to enhance robustness by generating thorough rationale before producing the answer.
 Moreover, recent breakthroughs in the reasoning capabilities of LLMs have significantly advanced the cutting edge of RAG.
 By integrating with reasoning models, RAG can overcome previous limitations and adapt to more complex scenarios~\cite{gao2025synergizing}.
 Therefore, we test both CON and DeepSeel-R1 on our SIG benchmark (results shown in Table~\ref{tab:CON_R1}).
 Notably, the robustness rate of CON is even lower than the baseline (\textit{Qwen2.5-72B-Instruct}) without applying CON.
 A similar phenomenon was observed in experiments with the reasoning model DeepSeek-R1~\cite{guo2025deepseek}, whose robustness was even worse than its base model, DeepSeek-V3.
 This indicates that the robustness against spurious features cannot be effectively improved through COT-style techniques.